SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 ---

 # Overview
-The impetus for this post came from my personal struggles to find a solid reference and working code demonstration of what so called "noise worms", as I had stumbled a illustration and brief description of them when researching some early (2000's era) procedural generation techniques.
+The impetus for this post came from my personal struggles to find a solid reference and working code demonstration of what are called "noise worms", as I had stumbled upon an illustration and brief description of them when researching some early (2000's era) procedural generation techniques.
 The best write up I came across is that given on [libnoise](http://libnoise.sourceforge.net/examples/worms/) from which this post is inspired.

 _Noise Worms_ are a procedurally generated illustrations of worm like objects, which are composed of joined line segments (polylines) orientated by a noise function, Perlin Noise {% cite Perlin:1989 %} in our case.
 An example of a collection of noise worms is given below: